 “Realistically, we will be looking at December before I am able to get back in the ring.
 I am going to stay in the gym.
 There is still a lot of work I can do.
 I will just need to avoid any impact training for the time being.
 I am glad I have got this sorted now.
 There was the option to take a fight in September, get an injection and fight through the injury but then you run the risk of making it worse or causing some permanent damage.”

-Price is coming off last month’s unanimous decision over Yaroslav Zavorotnyi, representing his third straight victory since suffering consecutive stoppage losses to Tony Thompson.
+Last month’s unanimous decision over Zavorotnyi represented Price’s third straight victory since suffering consecutive stoppage losses to Tony Thompson.

 Prior to Zavorotnyi, Price had scored a third round knockout of Ondrej Pala in Denmark in April that followed a first-round stoppage of Istvan Ruzsinszky in January.